sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

     },
 ```

 Our implementation of `onAdd()` constructs the markup in two stages.
 First, starting at line 3, it creates a `<div>` element and gives that element two classes: `leaflet-control-animate` and `leaflet-bar`.
 The first class is unique to our animation control, and we can use it to apply <span class="smcp">CSS</span> rules uniquely to our control.
 The second class is a general Leaflet class for all toolbars.
-By adding it to the animation control we're making that control consistent with other Leaflet controls.
+By adding it to the animation control, we're making that control consistent with other Leaflet controls.
 Note that Leaflet includes the `L.DomUtil.create()` method in line 3 to handle the details of creating the element.

 The second part of `onAdd()` creates a button element within this `<div>` container.
 Most of the work takes place in the `_createButton()` function at line 6 which we'll examine shortly.
 The parameters to the function include: